eghuang/eghuang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a software engineer working on artificial intelligence and machine learning at Apple.
-In 2019, I recieved my B.A. in applied mathematics from UC Berkeley.
+In 2019, I recieved my BA in applied mathematics from UC Berkeley.

 I was previously the UC Student Advisor, a nonvoting member of the Regents of the University of California.
 During my term, I served over 270,000 students and additional stakeholders of the University as the undergraduate representative on the Board.